cchang5/quantum_linear_programming/README.md

 ### Install the computation module
-The repository source code can be installed via pip:
+The `qlp` module can be installed via pip:
 ```bash
 pip install [--user] .
 ```